zimbabirbal/DesignPatternSamples/README.md

 # DesignPattern
-This is a samples DesignPattern in C# .net
+This is a Design Pattern Samples created on C# .NET 6 console application.

+Everyone feel free to add more design pattern samples.